Our Coverage & Network

 What is an eSIM?

-eSIM stands for embedded SIM.
-It's essentially a digital version of the traditional physical SIM card used in mobile phones and other devices that you've been familiar with over the years.
-Instead of a physical card that needs to be inserted, an eSIM ...
+An eSIM, or embedded SIM, is a digital version of the traditional physical SIM card you've used in mobile phones and other devices over the years.
+Unlike physical SIM cards that must be inserted into your device, an eSIM is a small chip built ...